 15-day trial

-Sometimes, even a reset can be the best way for the system to continue fulfilling all its functions.
+Sometimes, even a reset can be optimal for the system to continue fulfilling all its functions.
 And our natural way to restore the system is through rest.
-Sleeping well and enough hours during the night, and being able to take a short nap – at least half an hour – or relax for a while in the middle of the day, are the key to not feeling overwhelmed by exhaustion.
+Sleeping well and getting enough hours at night, and being able to take a short nap – at least half an hour – or relax for a while during the day, are key to not feeling overwhelmed by exhaustion.

-After all, all mammals relax after eating… But if a short break is not possible during the day, resting at night must be absolutely mandatory.
+After all, all mammals relax after eating… But if a short break during the day is not possible, resting at night should definitely be mandatory.

-Nighttime sleep hours are essential if we want to face a new day full of energy, with our “batteries” well charged.
-While we sleep, our metabolism slows down to allow total muscle relaxation, sleep being the best restorative method for their tissues, since during the different phases of sleep, they regenerate.
-That is the importance of rest!
-Speeding this up is one of the benefits of pressotherapy.
+Nighttime sleep hours are essential if we want to face a new day full of energy, with our “batteries” fully charged.
+While we sleep, our metabolism slows down to allow total muscle relaxation, with sleep being the best restorative method for their tissues, as during the different phases of sleep, they regenerate.
+That’s where the importance of rest lies!
+Accelerating this is one of the benefits of pressotherapy.

-And there are many more benefits for our health when we sleep at least 8 hours daily.
-Although there are no conclusive results about the minimum required hours of sleep, we will focus on 8 hours as a reference, although some people feel recovered after sleeping well for 5-6 hours.
+And there are many more health benefits when we sleep at least 8 hours daily.
+Although there are no conclusive results on the minimum required hours of sleep, we will focus on 8 hours as a reference, even though some people feel recovered after sleeping well for 5-6 hours.

-Poor rest also affects weight gain, causing our body to release a hormone that increases your appetite, and this is because the part of your brain that controls sleep is the same that regulates metabolism.
+Poor rest also affects weight gain, causing our body to secrete a hormone that increases your appetite, because the part of your brain that controls sleep is the same one that regulates metabolism.

-Why should you worry if you can’t rest well?
+Why should you worry if you can’t rest?

-None of these systems, fully interconnected, will work well if we do not give rest the importance it deserves.
+None of these fully interconnected systems will work well if we don’t give rest the importance it deserves.
 If we have been sleeping poorly for a long time at night, without fully disconnecting.

-Feeling that we have not really reached deep sleep but have spent the whole night restless and in a state of dozing – half awake, half asleep – it is very likely that we will wake up feeling like a truck ran over us.
+Feeling that we haven’t really reached deep sleep but have spent the whole night restless and in a state of dozing – half awake, half asleep – it is very likely that we will wake up feeling like we’ve been run over by a truck.
 How important it is to rest!

-It would not be strange to suffer painful back cramps or feel that our legs weigh like sacks of flour.
-The matter is serious and we must not underestimate these warnings.
-They are surely symptoms of a sleep disorder that should be consulted and treated with our doctor before becoming severe.
+It wouldn’t be unusual to suffer painful back muscle spasms or feel like your legs weigh as much as sacks of flour.
+This is a serious matter and we should not underestimate these warnings.
+They are likely symptoms of a sleep disorder that should be consulted and treated by our doctor before becoming severe.

-A mind and body that do not rest will sooner or later be a sick mind and body.
-Do not wait any longer to give rest the importance it deserves!
+A mind and body that don’t rest will sooner or later become a sick mind and body.
+Don’t wait any longer to give rest the importance it deserves!

-And many ailments can arise as a consequence of poor rest:
+Many ailments can result as consequences of poor rest:

 1. Heart diseases